 |Sydney to Melbourne||Overnight||8.32pm||7.25am - next day|

-# During NSW daylight saving (04 October 2015 - 03 April 2016), services will arrive and depart Queensland locations one hour earlier than shown.
+# During NSW daylight saving (beginning October - beginning April), services will arrive and depart Queensland locations one hour earlier than shown.

 *Indicates coach connection as part of the journey.